sonniebailey/sonniebailey.github.io/about-content.md

 * Fairhaven Wealth's services are different from what you are likely to find anywhere else.

-* At a personal level, I might be on your wavelength, but I also might not be.
+* You might vibe with everything I've written here, but you might not vibe with me personally.
+Some people operate at difference "wavelengths" or "frequencies" and tune in better with some people than others.
+That's no judgement of me or you, it's just the way it is sometimes.
+If that's the case, I understand it.

 It's important that you find a service that is a fit for you, in terms of what you want and need.

 It's also important that you work with someone who is on your wavelength, with whom you can be entirely frank and candid about your situation, what you want and don't want, and who is able to challenge you.

-## I have more questions.
+### I have more questions.

 Call or email!